Skepticism in the Classroom

 16. Movie Physics – In this end-of-the-year lesson, I get my students to think a bit skeptically regarding the physics presented in various movies.

 17. The Physics of Santa Claus – This is a humorous lesson about applying some critical thinking and the laws of physics to one of our most beloved myths, Santa Claus.
-I have assembled a blog post on this lesson, and if you like you can access the PowerPoint file here. (**Note: this PowerPoint file is not mine originally; I totally stole it – credit is given on the first slide)
+I have assembled a blog post on this lesson, and if you like you can access the PowerPoint file here.
+Also, please note that there is an updated version here. (**Note: this PowerPoint file is not mine originally; I totally stole it – credit is given on the first slide)

 It is our hope that through these workshops we can get more and more teachers to consider pursuing these skeptically-oriented topics in their own classrooms.
 If you have any questions or skeptical resources for education that you would like to share with me, please let me know by going to the Contact page.